consistent-milk12/docs-md/generated_docs/aho_corasick/automaton/index.md

 - `fn pattern_len(&self, pid: PatternID) -> usize`

   Returns the length of the pattern for the given ID.

+  This has unspecified behavior when given an invalid pattern ID.
+A pattern ID is valid if and only if it is less than `Automaton::patterns_len`.

 - `fn min_pattern_len(&self) -> usize`

-  Returns the length, in bytes, of the shortest pattern in this
+  Returns the length, in bytes, of the shortest pattern in this automaton.

 - `fn max_pattern_len(&self) -> usize`